TISUnion/Carpet-TIS-Addition/README.md

 ## renewableElytra

-Phathom killed by shulker will drops an elytra with given possibility
+Phantom killed by shulker will drops an elytra with given possibility

 Set it to 0 to disable